laenzlinger/midibox/README.md

 The hardware is accessed by using the [periph](https://periph.io) hardware abstraction library.

-The final gaol is to also implement implement the RTP-MIDI in go.
-Currently it uses an external [RaveloxMIDI](https://github.com/ravelox/pimidi/tree/master/raveloxmidi) process to communicate the midi signal over the air (WLAN).
+This project is used to demonstrate the [go implementation of the RTP-MIDI protocol](https://github.com/laenzlinger/go-midi-rtp).